TiCaLiBrO/Trillidium/README.md

 If you wish to cast the type and or size of a variable into another type, you can also do so by using a declarative line.

-    nat32 x;
+    natural32 x;
 This is only possible if the value can be perfectly preserved.
 Floating points can error.
-It is highly recomended that you use the `rat` rational type to be able to represent values perfectly.
+It is highly recommended that you use the `rat` rational type to be able to represent values perfectly.

 ## 2.5 Hard Variables